convox/docs/docs/reference/rack-parameters/ApiCpu.md

 ## Additional Information

 This value is an ECS CPU reservation.
-It does not hard-cap the API process to this amount of CPU -- it guarantees at least this much CPU is available when the instance is under contention.
+It does not hard-cap the API process to this amount of CPU; it guarantees at least this much CPU is available when the instance is under contention.

 ```bash
 $ convox rack params set ApiCpu=256